 Hello.
 I am Sunitha.
 I think of myself as a Kannadiga (in addition to other things!) since I was born and raised in Bengaluru.
 My ancestors hail from parts of Karnataka, Tamil Nadu and Maharashtra.

-Before beginning work as a mental health professional, I worked primarily as a performer on the stage.
+Before beginning work as a mental health professional, I worked primarily as an actor on the stage.
 My arts practice was built around writing, meditation, art and working with the body, voice and imagination.

 As a performer, I trained in Bharathanatyam, classical Carnatic vocal music, Kalaripayattu, Tai Chi, Devarattam, Laban-Bartenieff work, Alexander Technique, Feldenkrais work and Yoga among other forms.